satpalsr/sdk/docs/server.basecharactercontroller.md

 </td><td>

 Override this method to handle entity movements based on player input for your character controller.
+This is called every tick by a PlayerEntity with a character controller.

 </td></tr>